kruciall/tweeter/README.md

 The tweets list contains all of our tweets that were tweeted!
 The container includes a avatar and username along with our users @ handle.
 At the bottom of the container contains our created at information along with a flag, retweet, and heart icon that are contain hover effect.

 ### Screenshots and GIFs
+Screenshot of Tweeter main page

 !["Main page of Tweeter"](https://github.com/kruciall/tweeter/blob/master/docs/tweeter-screenshot.png)

+Composing a valid tweet
 !["Composing a tweet"](https://github.com/kruciall/tweeter/blob/master/docs/tweeter-gif-1-tweet-submit.gif)

+Shrinking our screen size to a mobile screen size
 !["Large screen device shrinking to mobile size"](https://github.com/kruciall/tweeter/blob/master/docs/tweeter-gif-2-shrink.gif)

+Catching our errors for no input and too many characters.
 !["Displaying Errors"](https://github.com/kruciall/tweeter/blob/master/docs/tweeter-gif-3-errors.gif)